ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-35-1.png)

-Cancellations are not the only thing affecting the passengers!Delay is also a stress creator.
+Cancellations are not the only thing affecting the passengers!
+Delay is also a stress creator.
 Let us look at the number of flights delayed for outbound and inbound flights.
 We can see an obvious pattern in the number of flights operated over the months

 -   There is a higher number of flights operating in summer and a lesser number of flights in winter.
 This shows that people prefer to travel more in the summers and less in the winters.
 -   The two peaks of the data are observed around May and September which coincide with the ending and beginning academic calendars of the college and schools across the US.

-6. Interactive component
+Part 6.
+Interactive component
 ========================

 Link: <https://s3.us-east-2.amazonaws.com/howamericaflies/lookbeforeyoubook.html>